English Armada: Landing at Peniche

 On 26 May, Drake arrived at Peniche.
 Ataíde had marshalled just over 400 troops in preparation of the fleet's arrival.
-He and his men knew the coastline well and were deployed in the areas where a landing would be easiest while Antônio de Araújo remained in the fortress of Peniche.The English, led by the Earl of Essex, took thirty-two barges to the most dangerous point of Consolação beach which was completely exposed to the sea, rocky coastline and deep water.
+He and his men knew the coastline well and were deployed in the areas where a landing would be easiest while Antônio de Araújo remained in the fortress of Peniche.
+The English, led by the Earl of Essex, took thirty-two barges to the most dangerous point of Consolação beach which was completely exposed to the sea, rocky coastline and deep water.
 Fourteen barges foundered and others were smashed against the reefs, 80 men drowned but the English managed to establish a beachhead where the first skirmish took place.
 Captain Benavides immediately engaged some 2,000 invaders with 100 men.
 Ataíde brought his 400 men and Captain Blas de Jerez added another 80 while Pedro de Guzmán stayed in the rearguard.
-Ataíde lead three bloody charges, afterwards making an orderly withdraw, leaving fifteen Spaniards dead on the battle field.
+Ataíde led three bloody charges, afterwards making an orderly withdrawal, leaving fifteen Spaniards dead on the battle field.
 Ataíde and Guzmán headed for the fort of Peniche and discovered it was surrounded by the English.
 Their only way out was to withdraw in the direction of the village of Atouguia da Baleia and in the fields outside the town, they camped for the night.
 The English had swept in like a hurricane and had landed 12,000 men in a matter of hours.
 The English offered terms of surrender to Captain Araújo, commander of Peniche's fortress garrison who responded he would only surrender to the pretender Dom António, which he did.
 That same day, Archduke Albert ordered Alonso de Bazán to bring 12 galleys with more infantry to São Julião.
 During the night, the men recruited by Ataíde deserted.

-The Spanish had their doubts about their Portuguese allies.
-They weren't exhibiting the expected fervour against this invader.
+The Spanish had their doubts about their Portuguese allies because they were not exhibiting the expected fervour against this invader.
 There was no love lost regarding the Prior of Crato; he not only squandered the Portuguese crown jewels which he took when he fled the country, but he promised to Elizabeth the subjection of the Portuguese empire along with a permanent pecuniary payment.
 The impression made by the return of the pretender with an enormous invading army was conflicting.
-The Portuguese didn't rise up in revolt and join ranks as Dom António had promised but they weren't eager to be part of the Spanish resistance either.
+The Portuguese did not rise up in revolt and join ranks as Dom António had promised but they were not eager to be part of the Spanish resistance either.
 The next morning, Captain Gaspar de Alarcón led his Spanish cavalry on a surprise attack against the English flank, capturing a few prisoners whereupon Guzmán withdrew to the fortress of Torres Vedras and sent Ataíde to report to the Archduke in Lisbon.